top of page

 The most important thing is ‘get it right’, ‘get it right first time’ and to only make promises you can keep.

-I also respect the importance of seeing the whole process through from beginning to completion; and with the recent creation of Dalston Memorial Ltd in partnership with Jill, we can now offer a service to provide new memorials, additional inscriptions and general memorial maintenance.
+I also respect the importance of seeing the whole process through from beginning to completion; and with the creation of Dalston Memorial Ltd in partnership with Jill in 2020, we can now offer a service to provide new memorials, additional inscriptions and general memorial maintenance.

 caring and professional service, just call (01228) 317373.